 Salt – To taste

 Heat 2 – 3 tbsp oil in a wide non-stick pan or a cheena chatti.
 Add bitter gourd slices, coconut tidbits, onion, green chilies and enough salt.
 Mix well.
-Cover and cook for 5 – 6 minutes until the bitter gourd pieces are half-done.
-Open the lid and stir-fry for 10 – 15 minutes, stirring occasionally until the bitter-gourd is fully done and slightly browned.
+Cover and cook over medium low heat for 5 – 6 minutes until the bitter gourd pieces are half-done.
+Open the lid and stir-fry for 10 – 15 minutes, stirring occasionally until the bitter-gourd is completely done and slightly browned.
 You can roast for a few more minutes, if you want.
 Switch off.
 Serve with rice.